-In recent events and publications, HSJ figures have pressed for "regime change" in Iran and discounted the effectiveness of negotiations.
+In events and publications, HSJ figures have pressed for "regime change" in Iran and discounted the effectiveness of negotiations.
 At a September 2012 event in London entitled "What it Takes to Prevent a Nuclear Iran," Michael Makovsky of Washington-based Bipartisan Policy Center, a pro-intervention think tank, warned that "the only way to fully resolve the problem is regime change."
 Although Makovsky claimed that he would not advocate an Iraq- or Afghanistan-style invasion, he said Iranians would only comply with demands about its nuclear program if they think they are facing a "credible military option."

 Similarly, in an April 2013 op-ed for the conservative Times of Israel, HSJ scholar Ilana Decker lambasted the P5+1 diplomatic process as "protracted sham negotiations that threaten to ease pressure on Iran, defang and enable Iran to blithely advance its nuclear ambitions behind a smokescreen of ersatz bonhomie."